 - Get Used to the Process You can also try talking to people without the ability to benefit from it.
 Try making conversation with people you would not be interested in dating.
 Talk to strangers in the line at the grocery store, strike up a conversation with a person at the gym, keep trying to talk to people so you get used to what the process is like without worrying about the outcome.

-This example may not be relevant for your situation, but the technique works for any type of general or specific nervousness, provided you can pinpoint the causes and triggers of your nervousness.
+This example may not be relevant to your situation, but the technique works for any type of general or specific nervousness, provided you can pinpoint the causes and triggers of your nervousness.
 Psychologists use this type of technique on anxiety.
 With panic attacks, for example, a psychologist may have you get used to panic attack triggers one by one so that they aren't able to cause another panic attack to occur.
 It's a very similar process.

 Unexplained nervousness or nervous thoughts that cannot leave your head may be the result of thought suppression - the tendency for thoughts you try to get rid of to come back more frequently than if you hadn't tried to get rid of the thoughts at all.